a little boy hiking in the middle of the Badlands National Park

 What Is The Most Kid-Friendly National Park?

 I personally think that all national parks are kid friendly.
 What kid doesn’t like exploring the great outdoors, seeing wildlife in its natural habitat and learning hands on?
 Each one is unique and offers something special.
-Plus being in nature means more family time without screens.

 Must-Dos At All National Parks With Kids

-At every national park, I would recommend checking out the visitor’s centers where you will find educational information specifically about the park and joining the junior ranger programs.
-The junior ranger program is great for kids to actively learn about the each park and earn a badge!
+At every national park, I would recommend checking out the visitor center where you will find educational information specifically about the park and joining the junior ranger programs.

 1. Glacier National Park